DoctorPCOD/DoctorPCOD/smart-car/readme.md

 - Speedometer and/or odometer using 7-segment display or LCD screen
 - Use of magnetometer to have the Smart Car follow a magnet
-- Execution of a 3-point turn at the end of the track
+- Execution of a 3-point turn after completing the track, the turn must be automatically conducted at the end of the track
 - Remote steering of the car using IR or Bluetooth

 ## Final Report Rubric